For any products purchased through the links on this site we may earn a small commission

 The brand hopes to be fully recyclable or non-plastic by the end of 2020 which will mean everything from packaging to collar straighteners won’t be plastic.
 A positive outcome for the planet.

-Kotn, creates quality essential items ethically made from sustainable materials.
+Kotn, creates quality essential menswear items ethically made from sustainable materials.
 But, they go further, knowing that fair labour prices can help build thriving communities.
 They have helped to fund several different social impact projects, including building schools and providing resources to smallholder farms in impoverished communities.

 Nau is the first sustainable performance wear brand.
 Before, men had to choose eco-friendly or high-tech, but now they can have both.